SeisComP/seiscomp/doc/base/tutorials/postinstall.rst

 You will ...

-* make a basic SeisComP installation
+* Make a basic SeisComP installation

 Pre-requisites for this tutorial: